zhengzhangchen/zhengzhangchen.github.io/_pages/about.md

      target="_blank" rel="nofollow">The Conversation</a>, and
   <a href="https://esciencenews.com/sources/physorg/2012/09/11/researchers.devise.more.accurate.method.predicting.hurricane.activity"
      target="_blank" rel="nofollow">esciencenews</a>.
-  His work has resulted in over 100 patent filings, with 48 patents granted.
-He has also served as an Area Chair or Senior Program Committee member for major conferences including NeurIPS, SIGKDD, AAAI, IJCAI, WSDM, and CIKM.
+  His research has also led to over 100 patent filings, 48 of which have been granted.
+Additionally, he has served as an Area Chair or Senior Program Committee member for major conferences including NeurIPS, SIGKDD, AAAI, IJCAI, WSDM, and CIKM.
 </p>